adithyasudev/adithyasudev/README.md

 - 👨‍💻 All of my projects are available at [https://adithyasudeveloper444.netlify.app/](https://adithyasudeveloper444.netlify.app/)

-- 📝 I regularly write articles on [https://medium.com/@adithyasudev28/list/reading-list](https://medium.com/@adithyasudev28/list/reading-list)
+- 📝 I have some readlist articles on [https://medium.com/@adithyasudev28/list/reading-list](https://medium.com/@adithyasudev28/list/reading-list)

 - 💬 Ask me about **MERN**